All In Games partners with Game Seer Venture Partners on Alaloth: Champions of the Four Kingdoms

 All In Games, a publicly traded game publisher and production firm in Poland, recently partnered with Game Seer Venture Partners to fund a new game, Alaloth: Champions of the Four Kingdoms.

-The goal behind the project financing is to create a worldwide title in the isometric role-playing game genre on multiple platforms.
-Game Seer Venture Partners invested an undisclosed amount in the game.
+The goal behind the project financing is to create an isometric role-playing game for multiple platforms.
+Game Seer Venture Partners invested an undisclosed amount Alaloth.

-Bertrand Vernizeau, CEO of Game Seer Venture Partners, said in an interview that the investment will enable All In Games and its development partner, Gamera Interactive Studio, to raise the bar for the production of the game.
+Game Seer CEO Bertrand Vernizeau said in an interview that the investment will enable All In Games and its development partner, Gamera Interactive Studio, to raise the bar for the production of the game.
 They can stay focused on their vision and retain full creative vision, Vernizeau said.
-The companies are jointly funding and jointly publishing the game.
+The companies are jointly funding and publishing the game.

 “It’s a very virtuous, usually beneficial relationship,” Vernizeau said.